My Tokyo Guide

 Probably the easiest and most convenient way to stay connected throughout your stay in Tokyo is to pick up a pocket Wi-Fi.
 Haneda and Narita Airports both have kiosks offering various rental plans to suit your need.
 In some cases, if you book in advance, the Wi-Fi unit can be delivered directly to your hotel.
 Ordering a unit before you arrive in the country is often cheaper as the fares don't include the airport taxes etc.

-Pick up a travel sim from Haneda or Narita Airport as soon as you land.
-There are various kiosks and even vending machines that offer travel sims on various plans.
-Tokyo’s electronics megastores BIC Camera and Yodobashi Camera also stock a range of travel sim cards that you can snap straight into your unlocked phone.
+Besides buying a SIM card online before coming to Japan, you can also pick one up once you arrive.
+If you'd like to buy one locally, travel SIMs with various plans are available from kiosks, most major convenience stores, or from vending machines at the airport and other places.
+Tokyo's electronics megastores BIC Camera and Yodobashi Camera also stock a range of travel SIM cards that you can snap straight into your unlocked phone.
 Prices vary depending on the plan, but expect to pay between 3,000 and 8,000 yen.
-Ask the store staff—many of who are bilingual—for more details and recommendations.
+Ask the store staff—many of whom are bilingual—for more details and recommendations.
 Online research into the various price plans provided by different companies will give you an idea of how much you will be expected to pay.
-In some cases, there are free sim options for visitors to Tokyo.
+In some cases, there are free SIM options for visitors to Tokyo.
 Conditions always apply, so research the best deal for you.